 You’re in the digital world creating a high tech product, no need to rock it old school with paper-based or spreadsheets.
 Automate your processes, break out of the silos between product development, electrical engineers, mechanical engineers, quality teams and manufacturing.
 Allow the ease of a single product development platform to help your team collaborate with less friction, develop a knowledge base or repository of development, and on-board others more rapidly.

 If you find yourself focusing on the ‘plumbing’ of infrastructure more than the actual solution or end product, then consider a cloud-based SaaS solution that provides real-time visibility anywhere in the world.
-Arena Solutions is the leader in cloud-based product lifecycle management and quality management solutions (QMS).
+Arena is the leader in cloud-based product lifecycle management and quality management solutions (QMS).
 Our almost 1,000 customers include over 150 medical devices and 250 IoT companies—companies that make the hottest wearables in the industry, like Fitbit, Jawbone, and Misfit Wearables.

 Exciting times for the IoT world.
 If you share that same excitement, below are a few links to Arena’s whitepaper and case studies, that dive deeper into the IoT and medical device worlds.
 For inquiries/questions/feedback we welcome comments.
 Cheers.